egarrityrokous/portfolio/README.md

 Thanks for visiting my Github page!
 My name is Joseph Eamon Garrity-Rokous.
+This is a repository of my coding projects from my college Computer Science classes.
 Here's a little background on me:

 - Joined founding teams at Meridian and ViableEdu as employee #1
 - Responsible for user authentication engine, merchant onboarding, key partnerships, managing design & engineering team tasks, product performance monitoring and QA, and product operationalization for a global product rollout to 93M users